Back

 Partial refund

-50% refund for cancellations 14-29 days before arrival
+50% refund for cancellations made less than 1 month but 14 or more days before arrival.

 Less than 14 days